Stealth-Robotics/AutoPrime2024/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/pedroPathing/TUNING.md

 ## Prerequisites
 Obviously, you have to have a robot to use Pedro Pathing.
-Also, Pedro Pathing is only able to work with omnidirectional drives, like mecanum drive.
+Also, Pedro Pathing is only able to work with omnidirectional drives, like mecanumSubsystem drive.
 There is currently no support for swerve drives.
 You must also have a localizer of some sort.
 Pedro Pathing has a drive encoder, a two tracking wheel, and a three tracking wheel localizer.
 You will need to have your localizer tuned before starting to tune PedroPathing.
 Check out the tuning guide under the localization tab if you're planning on using one of the